Broughton-in-Furness: Culture and community

 The Victory Hall has been recently refurbished with Lottery funding and puts on plays and musical events.
 The town contains, amongst other shops, a Post Office/newsagents, a grocer/butcher, a bakery and a number of pubs/restaurants.

 The central obelisk in the town square was constructed to mark the Jubilee of King George III in 1810.
 Syke House on the western approach is an attractive listed building with datestones of 1655 and 1740.

 There is a thriving tennis club with two outdoor courts and there is sailing on Coniston Water.
 Eccle Riggs is a Victorian manor house to the south of town that is now a leisure club.

+Media

+Local television news programmes are BBC North West Tonight and ITV Granada Reports.
+Local radio stations are BBC Radio Cumbria, Heart North West, Smooth Lake District, and Cando FM, a community-based station.
+The town's local newspapers are the North West Evening Mail and The Westmorland Gazette.